 WhatsApp Alternative for Enterprises

-Applications built for the everyday consumer were never intended to be used within an enterprise, and there are countless security dangers that companies can encounter if they aren’t aware of the issues, even if these applications are providing great usability.
-The data privacy regulations for consumer apps like WhatsApp are not nearly safe enough for enterprise use.
+Applications built for the everyday consumer were never intended to be used within an enterprise, and there are countless security dangers that companies can encounter if they aren’t aware of the issues that not using encrypted messaging can cause, even if these applications are providing great usability.
+The data privacy regulations for consumer apps like WhatsApp are not nearly safe enough for enterprise use – when any sort of business is being discussed, a cosumer messaging app/WhatsApp alternative is necessary.

 Though there are many downfalls with consumer apps for business use, numerous companies still rely on WhatsApp to exchange proprietary company information, including calls and messaging communication.
 Though these platforms might have features like read receipts that are beneficial for companies, there are secure alternatives that have the same functions.